hotosm/fmtm/docs/dev/Setup.md

 This will open a new pull request in the Field-TM repository, where you can:

-- Select the branch you wish to merge into `development`.
+- Select the branch you wish to merge into `dev`.
 - Describe your changes and request that they be merged into the main codebase.

 That's it!
 You've now contributed to the Field Tasking Manager.